RandNode/Bonzomatic/README.md

 {
   "skipSetupDialog": true, // If true, setup dialog will be suppressed - all values you provide below will be used without validation (at your own risk!)
   "window":{ // default window size / state; if there's a setup dialog, it will override it
-    "width":1920,
-    "height":1080,
-    "fullscreen":true,
+    "width":1450,
+    "height":850,
+    "scale":0.5,
+    "linearFilter":true,
+    "fullscreen":false,
   },
   "audio":{ // default audio device settings; if there's a setup dialog, it will override it
-    "useInput":false, // if true, use line-in/mic/...; if false, attempt to create a loopback device and use stereo out },
+    "useInput":true, // if true, use line-in/mic/...; if false, attempt to create a loopback device and use stereo out },
   "font":{ // all paths in the file are also relative to the binary, but again, can be absolute paths if that's more convenient
-    "file":"Input-Regular_(InputMono-Medium).ttf",
-    "size":16,
+    "file":"ProFontWindows.ttf",
+    "size":30,
   },
   "rendering":{
-    "fftSmoothFactor": 0.9, // 0.0 means there's no smoothing at all, 1.0 means the FFT is completely smoothed flat "fftAmplification": 1.0, // 1.0 means no change, larger values will result in brighter/stronger bands, smaller values in darker/weaker ones
+    "fftSmoothFactor": 0.0, // 0.0 means there's no smoothing at all, 1.0 means the FFT is completely smoothed flat "fftAmplification": 1.0, // 1.0 means no change, larger values will result in brighter/stronger bands, smaller values in darker/weaker ones
   },
   "textures":{ // the keys below will become the shader variable names
     "texChecker":"textures/checker.png",
     "texNoise":"textures/noise.png",
     "texTex1":"textures/tex1.jpg",
+    "texTex2":"textures/tex2.jpg",
+    "texTex3":"textures/tex3.jpg",
+    "texTex4":"textures/tex4.jpg",
   },
   "gui":{
     "outputHeight": 200,
-    "opacity": 192, // 255 means the editor occludes the effect completely, 0 means the editor is fully transparent "texturePreviewWidth": 64,
+    "opacity": 220, // 255 means the editor occludes the effect completely, 0 means the editor is fully transparent "texturePreviewWidth": 200,
     "spacesForTabs": false,
-    "tabSize": 8,
+    "tabSize": 4,
-    "visibleWhitespace": true,
+    "visibleWhitespace": false,
     "autoIndent": "smart", // can be "none", "preserve" or "smart" "scrollXFactor": 1.0, // if horizontal scrolling is too slow you can speed it up here (or change direction) "scrollYFactor": 1.0, // if vertical scrolling is too slow you can speed it up here (or change direction)